University of Chester: Expansion

 The university has expanded in recent years, buying buildings in Chester and constructing student accommodation at Parkgate Road Campus in 2013.

 In 2013 the university took over the Shell Technology Centre at Thornton-le-Moors from Shell UK, former owners of the adjacent Stanlow Oil Refinery.
 The Thornton Science Park, as it was renamed, was opened in 2014 by George Osborne, then the Chancellor of the Exchequer.
 The Science Park was used for a variety of science and engineering-based courses.
 However, following guidance from the Health and Safety Executive, in 2018 the local authority Cheshire West and Chester Council refused a retrospective planning application for continued use for educational purposes on safety grounds, due to the proximity to the refinery.

 In 2014, Loyd Grossman, who holds an honorary degree from the university, officially opened the North West Food Research Development (NoWFOOD) Centre.

 Campuses

-The University of Chester has six campuses and a University Centre in Shrewsbury.
-The 32 acre Parkgate Road Campus, Chester, is located on Parkgate Road, just north of the City Walls.
+The University of Chester has seven campuses and University Centres in Warrington and Birkenhead.
+The 32 acre Exton Park Campus, Chester, is located on Parkgate Road, just north of the City Walls.
 It has a mixture of Victorian buildings (such as Old College, which includes a chapel built by some of the original students in the 1840s) and modern buildings (such as the Students' Union).
 The Parkgate Road Campus also features a fitness centre, sports hall, swimming pool, science and language laboratories and bar.